Premises liability is legal concept that holds property owners responsible for accidents on their property due to unsafe conditions.

 A property owner has a duty of care to his or her tenants or visitors.
 This duty includes ensuring that all the infrastructure is safely working and can be used by anyone.
 A similar duty is held by businesses.
 Employees and visitors to a business should be able to enter a property without having to worry about their safety.
 However, this isn’t always the case.
-In many situations, the dangerous condition of stairwells or elevators may lead to injury.
-In such a case, contacting a premises liability attorney is the best step forward.
+In many situations, the dangerous condition of uneven floor tiles, dark stairwells, or faulty elevators may lead to injury.
+In such a case, an experienced premises liability lawyer with Wright Gray Law Firm can help.

-Premises liability falls under personal injury law.
-These personal injury attorneys help individuals who may have been injured through no fault of their own on a property owner’s premises.
-Typically, these injuries are due to a property owner’s negligence in the upkeep of his or her holdings.
+Premises liability is a legal concept that falls under personal injury law.
+As such, premises liability cases are usually handled by personal injury lawyers on behalf of individuals who may have been injured through no fault of their own on a property owner’s premises.
+Typically, these injuries are due to a property owner or manager’s negligence in the upkeep of their holdings.

 Many personal injury cases are based on negligence, and premises liability cases are no exception.
 In order to win this type of case, the injured person must prove that the property owner was negligent with respect to ownership and/or maintenance of the property.
 In simple terms, negligence means that the property owner failed to use reasonable care in connection with the property.